how to speak italian

 You’ve encountered a common pitfall for Italian learners: you’ve neglected Italian speaking practice!

-What you need is a learning strategy that focuses heavily on speaking skills.
+What you need are learning strategies that focus heavily on speaking skills, which we’ll discuss in more detail below.

 Contents